mpusz/wg21-papers/src/2XXXR0_a_motivation_and_plan_for_a_physical_quantities_and_units_library.md

 quite often.
 We see similar errors occurring in various domains over the years:

-- On October 12, 1492, Christopher Columbus unintentionally discovered America because during his travel preparations he mixed Arabic mile with a Roman mile which led to the wrong estimation of the equator and his expected travel distance [@COLUMBUS]
+- On October 12, 1492, Christopher Columbus unintentionally discovered America because during his travel preparations, he mixed the Arabic mile with a Roman mile, which led to the wrong estimation of the equator and his expected travel distance [@COLUMBUS]
 - Air Canada Flight 143 ran out of fuel on July 23, 1983, at an altitude of 41 000 feet (12 000 metres), midway through the flight because the fuel had been calculated in pounds instead of kilograms by the ground crew [@GIMLI_GLIDER]
-- On April 15, 1999, Korean Air Cargo Flight 6316 crashed due to the miscommunication between pilots about desired flight altitude [@FLIGHT_6316]
+- On April 15, 1999, Korean Air Cargo Flight 6316 crashed due to a miscommunication between pilots about desired flight altitude [@FLIGHT_6316]
-- In February 2001 Zoo crew built an enclosure for Clarence the Tortoise with a weight of 250 pounds instead of 250 kilograms [@CLARENCE]
+- In February 2001, the Zoo crew built an enclosure for Clarence the Tortoise with a weight of 250 pounds instead of 250 kilograms [@CLARENCE]
 - In December 2003, one of the roller coaster’s cars at Tokyo Disneyland’s Space Mountain attraction suddenly derailed due to a broken axle caused by the confusion after upgrading the specification from imperial to metric units [@DISNEY]
-- During construction of the Hochrheinbrücke bridge connects small German town of Laufenburg with Swiss Laufenburg the construction team made a sign error that resulted in the discrepancy of 54 cm between the two outer ends of the bridge [@HOCHRHEINBRÜCKE]
+- During construction of the Hochrheinbrücke bridge, connects the small German town of Laufenburg with Swiss Laufenburg, the construction team made a sign error that resulted in the discrepancy of 54 cm between the two outer ends of the bridge [@HOCHRHEINBRÜCKE]
 - An American company sold a shipment of wild rice to a Japanese customer, quoting a price of 39 cents per pound, but the customer thought the quote was for 39 cents per kilogram [@WILD_RICE]
 - A whole set of medication dose errors...

-The safety subject is so vast and important by itself that we dedicated a separate paper PXXXXX that discusses all the nuances in detail.
+The safety subject is so vast and essential by itself that we dedicated a separate paper **P????** that discusses all the nuances in detail.

 ## Vocabulary types

-We standardized many library features that are mostly used in the implementation details (fmt, ranges, random-number generators, etc.).
-However, we believe that the most important role of the C++ Standard is to provide standardized way of communication between different vendors.
+We standardized many library features mostly used in the implementation details (fmt, ranges, random-number generators, etc.).
+However, we believe that the most important role of the C++ Standard is to provide a standardized way of communication between different vendors.

 Let's imagine a world without `std::string` or `std::vector`.
-Every vendor has their own version of it and of course they are completely incompatible with each other.
-As a result, when someone needs to integrate software coming from different vendors, it turns out to be nearly impossible task.
+Every vendor has their version of it, and of course, they are completely incompatible with each other.
+As a result, when someone needs to integrate software from different vendors, it turns out to be nearly impossible.

-Introducing `std::chrono::duration` and `std::chrono::time_point` improved the interfaces a lot, but time is only one of many quantities that we deal within our software on a daily basis.
+Introducing `std::chrono::duration` and `std::chrono::time_point` improved the interfaces a lot, but time is only one of many quantities that we deal with in our software on a daily basis.
 We desperately need to be able to express more quantities and units in a standardized way so different libraries get means to communicate with each other.

 ## Certification

-Mission/life-critical projects or the ones for embedded devices often can't use external libraries that are not officially certified (i.e. MISRA).
-This is a huge issue for those companies as those typically are natural users of a physical quantities and units library.
+Mission/life-critical projects or those for embedded devices often can only use external libraries that are officially certified (i.e. MISRA).
+This is a huge issue for those companies as those typically are natural users of physical quantities and units library.

 ## Complex and complicated

-If, for example for the reasons described above, vendors can't use and Open Source library in a production project they are forced to write their own abstractions by themselves.
-Besides it being not costs and time effective, it also happens that writing a physical quantities and units library by yourself is far from being an easy task.
-Doing this is complex and complicated, especially for engineers that are not in the experts in the domain.
-There are many special corner cases to cover that most of the developers even not realize before actually falling to a trap in production.
-As a result companies either use really simple and unsafe numeric wrappers or abandon the effort totally and just use `double` to express quantity values which leads to safety issues.
+For example, suppose vendors can't use an Open Source library in a production project for the above reasons.
+In that case, they are forced to write their own abstractions by themselves.
+Besides being not cost and time-effective, it also happens that writing a physical quantities and units library by yourself is far from easy.
+Doing this is complex and complicated, especially for engineers who are not experts in the domain.
+There are many exceptional corner cases to cover that most developers do not even realize before falling into a trap in production.
+As a result, companies either use really simple and unsafe numeric wrappers or abandon the effort totally and just use `double` to express quantity values which lead to safety issues.

 ## Standardizing existing practice

-There is plenty of physical units libraries on the market for many years now.
-Through the years we have learnt the best practices on how to handle specific cases in the domain.
-Various products may have different scopes, support different C++ versions, but taking that aside they use really similar concepts, types, and operations under the hood.
+Plenty of physical units libraries have been on the market for many years.
+Through the years, we have learned the best practices for handling specific cases in the domain.
+Various products may have different scopes and support different C++ versions.
+Still, taking that aside, they use really similar concepts, types, and operations under the hood.
 We know how to do those things already.

 The authors of this paper developed and delivered multiple successful C++ libraries for this domain.
-They joined forces and are working together now to propose the best physical quantities and units library we can get with the latest version of the C++ language.
-They share their private time and efforts with the hope that the ISO C++ Committee will be willing to include such a feature in the C++ Standard Library.
+They joined forces and are working together to propose the best physical quantities and units library we can get with the latest version of the C++ language.
+They spend their private time and efforts hoping that the ISO C++ Committee will be willing to include such a feature in the C++ Standard Library.